 Those who pursue careers in CNC machining often share similar characteristics.
 Here are some signs you might enjoy working as a CNC machinist:

-According to the Bureau of Labor Statistics, the median annual salary for computer numerically controlled machine tool programmers was $53,19034 in
+According to the U.S. Bureau of Labor Statistics, the median annual salary for computer numerically controlled tool operators was $42,260 in May 2020.34 This means half of CNC machinists earned more and half earned less.

 Becoming a CNC machinist requires proper education and training.
 After earning your high school diploma or GED, you will most likely need to complete a CNC machinist training program as the one offered by Universal Technical Institute at its NASCAR Technical Institute campus.